mfkiwl/RxInfer.jl/docs/src/contributing/overview.md

 The `dev` command clones `RxInfer` to `~/.julia/dev/RxInfer`.
 All local changes to `RxInfer` code will be reflected in imported code.

 !!! note
-    It is also might be useful to install [Revise.jl](https://github.com/timholy/Revise.jl) package as it allows you to modify code and use the changes without restarting Julia.
+    It also might be useful to install [Revise.jl](https://github.com/timholy/Revise.jl) package as it allows you to modify code and use the changes without restarting Julia.

 ### Committing code